scalawithcats/scala-with-cats/src/pages/preface/conventions.typ

-#import "../stdlib.typ": info, warning, solution
+#import "../stdlib.typ": info, warning, solution, href
 == Conventions Used in This Book